 Everyone is aware that antibiotics have saved countless lives.
 They brought medicine to a new era revolutionising emergency medicine and trauma management.
 Nobody questions their use in infectious diseases but it comes at a cost.
 The same antibiotics that are used to kill off infectious bacteria also kill off the friendly residents of out gut microbiotica.

-One potentially deadly pathogen that has become antibiotic resistant is Clostridium Difficile.
-C. Diff is notorious for causing diahorrea, fever and weight loss.
+A one potentially deadly pathogen that has become antibiotic resistant is Clostridium Difficile.
+C. Diff is notorious for causing diarrhea, fever and weight loss.
 Broadspectrum antibiotics, such as fluoroquinolones, cephalosporins, clindamycin, and penicillins wipe out large portions of the microbiome except for resistant bugs like C. Diff.
 Given that friendly strains of microbes such as Saccharomyces Boulardii are no longer present to keep C. Diff in check, there is little resistance against infection.

 It would be wiser still to us natural antimicrobials which are far less damaging to the microbiome such as oregano oil (11) and garlic extract (12).
-These not only destroy unwanted microbes but enhance the immune function as well, leaving you stronger to deal with infection in the future.
+These not only destroy unwanted microbes but enhance the immune function as well, leaving you stronger to deal with the infection in the future.
 The same is true for livestock.
-Organic livestock is not only far better for your health but reduces the rapid growth of antibiotic resistant bacteria.
-See here for a story on a chicken farm in the states that’s now using oregano oil instead of antibiotics.
+Organic livestock is not only far better for your health but reduces the rapid growth of antibiotic-resistant bacteria.
+See here for a story on a chicken farm in the states that are now using oregano oil instead of antibiotics.

-Some diets aimed as healing the gut such as the ‘Selected Carbohydrate Diet’ and ‘GAPS’ eliminate carbs so that unfriendly bacteria have nothing to feed on and go into remission.
+Some diets aimed at healing the gut such as the ‘Selected Carbohydrate Diet’ and ‘GAPS’ eliminate carbs so that unfriendly bacteria have nothing to feed on and go into remission.
 They won’t die off completely as some may go into spore form.
-In this form microbes aren’t affected by antibiotics or antimicrobials but they don’t grow either.
-This leaves an opportunity to recolonise the gut with friendly microbes while healing the gut.
+In this form, microbes aren’t affected by antibiotics or antimicrobials but they don’t grow either.
+This leaves an opportunity to recolonize the gut with friendly microbes while healing the gut.
 This way you’ll soon crowd out any unwanted guests.

-What’s more many commercial yogurts contain sugar which feeds unfriendly bacteria and yeasts.
-So instead of healing the gut, these products may in fact be making it worse.
-Far better instead to make your own Kefir which can have approximately 50 strains of healthy bacteria and yeasts that will colonise the gut and have a therapeutic effect.
+What’re more many commercial yogurts contain sugar which feeds unfriendly bacteria and yeasts.
+So instead of healing the gut, these products may, in fact, be making it worse.
+Far better instead to make your own Kefir which can have approximately 50 strains of healthy bacteria and yeasts that will colonize the gut and have a therapeutic effect.

-It’s estimated from paleolithic stool samples that our stone age ancestors ate about 10 times the amount of fibre that we do (14).
-Jeff Leach a co-founder of the Human Food Project which studies and catalogues the micobiome of anyone who wishes to participate.
-Curious about fibre intakes he analysed the stool samples of regular omnivores, those on a paleo diet, vegetarians and vegans.
+It’s estimated from paleolithic stool samples that our stone-age ancestors ate about 10 times the amount of fiber that we do (14).
+Jeff Leach a co-founder of the Human Food Project which studies and catalogues the microbiome of anyone who wishes to participate.
+Curious about fiber intakes he analyzed the stool samples of regular omnivores, those on a paleo diet, vegetarians and vegans.

-Compare that though with the Hadza tribe which hovers between 100-300 grams of fibre per day (16).
+Compare that though with the Hadza tribe which hovers between 100-300 grams of fiber per day (16).
 They will often snack on raw fibrous tubers during the day.
-It takes lot of chewing to swallow but does wonders for the fibre levels.
-This probably more like what our ancestors use to do and how our digestive systems have been set up.
+It takes a lot of chewing to swallow but does wonder for the fiber levels.
+This probably more like what our ancestors used to do and how our digestive systems have been set up.

-Even if we can’t (or choose not to) chew tough fibres during the day like the Hadza, there’s still a lot we can do to increase our fibre levels.
-Most certainly we should make plants the centre of our diet.
+Even if we can’t (or choose not to) chew tough fibers during the day like the Hadza, there’s still a lot we can do to increase our fiber levels.
+Most certainly we should make plants the center of our diet.
 Unprocessed meats are fine, but better as a side serving and not as the main event.
 We want to make sure we are getting plenty of fresh fruits and vegetables.
-Ideally they would be the bulk of what we are eating.
+Ideally, they would be the bulk of what we are eating.

 Healthy eating can be summed up in the seven immortal words of Micheal Pollan